 5. Moodle Participation (at least once a week)

-Taking a test, participating in a discussion or forum, starting a discussion - actually doing just about anything within our course community, at least once a week, will help time to fly and your grade to grow.
+Taking a test, uploading an assignment, participating in a discussion or forum, starting a discussion - actually doing just about anything within our course community, at least once a week, will help time to fly and your grade to grow.